slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No matter what he does, every person on earth plays a central role in the history of the world.
 And normally he doesn’t know it."
 -- Paulo Coelho*

+> *"Being nice counts the most when you are nice to people ignored by others."
+-- Nassim Taleb*

+> *"Never look down on a man working to level himself up."
+-- stirlingwisdom@x*

+> *"This generation has no loyalty, it’s just built on attention."
+-- iamaaronwill@x*

 ### On gratitude